seek-oss/braid-design-system/docs/treat to vanilla-extract migration.md

 +});
 ```

 > ⚠️ Be wary when migrating template strings where units were being appended manually.
-The unit is no longer necessary as it's baked into value of the variable, e.g.
+The unit is no longer necessary as it's baked into the value of the variable, e.g.
 >
 > ```diff
 > -export const className = style(theme => ({